ZNLP/SOTA-MT/README.md

 [21] Bingzhen Wei, Mingxuan Wang, Hao Zhou, Junyang Lin and Xu Sun.
 2019.
 Imitation Learning for Non-autoregressive Neural Machine Translation.
 In Proc. of ACL 2019. \
 [22] Qiu Ran, Yankai Lin, Peng Li and Jie Zhou.
 2019.
 Guiding Non-Autoregressive Neural Machine Translation Decoding with Reordering Information. arXiv:1911.02215.

+## Notes
+This project is launched by Jiajun Zhang.
+If you have questions or comments, please email me (jjzhang@nlpr.ia.ac.cn or jiajunzhangwing@gmail.com).